Skip to content

 I remember one particular incident regarding this between two brothers which is still fresh in my memory.

-Both brothers were claiming that each of their political parties is the best one out of many others.
+Both brothers were claiming that each of their political parties is the best one out of many.

 Both brothers were claiming that their political leaders are the best.

-Their dad was an ordinary countryman, not highly educated but an literate, occasionally used to ask ‘why do political parties make us fight?’
+Their dad was an ordinary countryman, not highly educated but a literate, occasionally used to ask ‘why do political parties make all of us fight?’

 He used to reflect and think, ‘is politics always bitter and divided?’